rutgers-apl/TaskProf2/README.md

 The speedup should increase to about 14X.

-To check if the optimization reduced the tasking overhead in the program, in the shell with TBB and TaskProf, run
+To check if the optimization reduced the tasking overhead in the program, in the shell with TBB and TaskProf2, run

 	 cd <ART_ROOT>/benchmarks/swaptions/tprof/optimized
 	 source run.sh